dczmer/davelab/_TODO.md

 - keyboard-centric interaction (cli, linux, window managers, hot keys, fzf, etc.)

 - typing, type systems, and a bit of type theory

----

-Feedback:
-- Might be worth mentioning vi as it's even more likely to be installed than vim (especially in container environments) and you can probably "get by" if you know vim.
-- binding ^e clobbers "jump to end of line" in ZSH by default.
-If they use your home+end mappings then it doesn't matter much but it might be worth calling out
-- This might be a good reference to add for people who want to dive into writing auto-complete for an arbitrary command https://mill-build.org/blog/14-bash-zsh-completion.html